-The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+Post-9/11 GI Bill – Chapter 33 is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 The Post-9/11 GI Bill will become effective for training on or after August 1, 2009.
-Additional information about the program and eligibility requirements are available at http://www.gibill.va.gov/benefits/post_911_gibill/index.html.
+Additional information about the program and eligibility requirements are available at http://www.benefits.va.gov/gibill/post911_gibill.asp.

 The Marine Gunnery Sergeant John David Fry Scholarship (Public Law 111-32), amends the Post-9/11 GI Bill (Chapter 33) to include the children of service members who die in the line of duty after Sept.
 10, 2001.
 The benefit is effective August 1, 2009; the same day the Post-9/11 GI Bill takes effect.
 Children of an active duty member of the Armed Forces who has died in the line of duty on or after September 11, 2001, are eligible for this benefit.
 Additional information about this program and its eligibility requirements are available at http://www.benefits.va.gov/GIBILL/Fry_scholarship.asp.

 Dependents' Educational Assistance (DEA) Program - Chapter 35 - These benefits are for dependents of veterans who died or are totally disabled as the result of a service-connected disability, missing in action or taken prisoner.
 Additional information and eligibility requirements are available at https://www.benefits.va.gov/gibill/survivor_dependent_assistance.asp.